jeromewu/MERSFRB/README.md

 A package that combines 7 nodejs packages aims to achieve agile web application development

 Architecture

 ![architecture](https://raw.githubusercontent.com/jeromewu/MERSFRB/master/doc/architecture.png)

 ## Build

+To define your mongoose schema, put .json file in **./mongoose-models**, the name of the .json will be the name of the collection, and the content will be the schema, for the details of the rest api, please see [express-restify-mongoose](https://github.com/florianholzapfel/express-restify-mongoose)

 Use browserify to create bundle.js